atom/atom/docs/rfcs/001-updateable-bundled-packages.md

 ### Possible API incompatibility

-The primary drawback of this approach is that updateable bundled packages might exhibit problems on older Atom versions due to missing or changed APIs in Atom, Electron, or Node.js.
+The primary drawback of this approach is that Updatable bundled packages might exhibit problems on older Atom versions due to missing or changed APIs in Atom, Electron, or Node.js.
 The solution for these packages is to keep their `engines` field updated appropriately, but there's still a chance that some updates will slip through without the necessary engine version changes.
 If this does occur and users are affected by it, the solution is to publish a new update which rolls back the package to the functionality of its previous release and then publish another new update with the new functionality restored and the proper `engines` version in place.

 ### Increased Atom startup time